Come & Get It (Selena Gomez song): Critical reception

 Kyle Anderson of Entertainment Weekly described it as "an easy, breezy tune with an ambling melody and a hint of reggae lilt."
-Bradley Stern of MuuMuse.com also praised the song, stating that "'Come & Get It' is fairly monotone, but repeat listens reveal the song’s infectiousness: The chorus – especially with that stuttered chant at the end – is pure sticky pop goodness, the stomping beat is smutty enough to inspire a sick strut, and that whirring Bollywood-meets-tribal-electro synth sound lends itself well to some grind-up-against-the-wall make-out action up in the club."
-Lewis Corner of Digital Spy stating "As the bhangra music-inspired intro merges into a dirty, fuzzy bassline, it's clear from the off Selena has ditched the pop sheen she has become known for."
+Bradley Stern of MuuMuse.com also praised the song, stating that "'Come & Get It' is fairly monotone, but repeat listens reveal the song's infectiousness: The chorus – especially with that stuttered chant at the end – is pure sticky pop goodness, the stomping beat is smutty enough to inspire a sick strut, and that whirring Bollywood-meets-tribal-electro synth sound lends itself well to some grind-up-against-the-wall make-out action up in the club."
+Lewis Corner of Digital Spy wrote, "As the bhangra music-inspired intro merges into a dirty, fuzzy bassline, it's clear from the off Selena has ditched the pop sheen she has become known for."
 Corner later gave the song three out of five stars.
-Jody Rosen of Rolling Stone gave the song three and a half stars, saying "Call it Gomez's Justin Bieber breakup song if you want.
+Jody Rosen of Rolling Stone gave the song three and a half stars, writing, "Call it Gomez's Justin Bieber breakup song if you want.
 The more accurate description, though, is 'Rihanna-wannabe anthem.'
 Stargate and Ester Dean, the team behind some of Rih's biggest smashes, have given Gomez the good stuff" Newsday gave Stars Dance a somewhat negative review, though listed "Come & Get It" and "Slow Down" as highlights of the project.
-AllMusic praised the song, and stated that "the tablas add a nice mystical touch" to the track.

-The Boston Globe praised the song in their review of Stars Dance, and positively compared it to released from Rihanna.
+AllMusic praised the song and stated that "the tablas add a nice mystical touch" to the track.
+The Boston Globe praised the song in their review of Stars Dance, and positively compared it to releases from Rihanna.
 Caroline Sullivan of The Guardian praised the song, and compared it to releases from Miley Cyrus.
 Sputnikmusic praised the "bass drop" in the song, and listed "Come & Get It" and "Birthday" as the highlights of the album.

 Common Sense Media gave the song two stars, claiming that "While the beats are infectious, Gomez just doesn't have the vocal chops to hold up during the verses, and mostly just sounds sleepy."
 Billboard gave the track a mixed review, and negatively compared it to her prior single "Love You like a Love Song" (2011).
-Slant Magazine criticized both the song and its parent album, even accusing Gomez of cultural appropriation, claiming "The tabla-infused lead single "Come and Get It" exhibits similar issues, emptying its Indian influences of any apparent meaning by treating them as mere sonic decoration."
-The Los Angeles Times wrote "[Stars Dance's] productions are rooted in today's pop-EDM default mode, but as that stuff goes, "Slow Down" is pretty capable, and the bhangra-appropriating "Come & Get It" is guilelessly silly enough to work."
+Slant Magazine criticized both the song and its parent album, even accusing Gomez of cultural appropriation, claiming "The tabla-infused lead single 'Come and Get It' exhibits similar issues, emptying its Indian influences of any apparent meaning by treating them as mere sonic decoration."
+The Los Angeles Times wrote "[Stars Dance's] productions are rooted in today's pop-EDM default mode, but as that stuff goes, 'Slow Down' is pretty capable, and the bhangra-appropriating 'Come & Get It' is guilelessly silly enough to work."
 Ron Harris with Yahoo!
 Music gave Stars Dance a negative review, though wrote that "Gomez's lead single and Billboard top 10 hit, the catchy "Come & Get It," is about the best offering here, thanks to Stargate's club-heavy beat."